kfisch2/my-portfolio/README.md

 # React Portfolio

+## Currently under construction, but you can still view my previous work

 ## Description

 This portfolio was built with react and bootstrap.
 You can find my contact information, linkedIn, and a few projects I have built with various team members.